Medical racism in the United States: Medical education

+The lack of medical education about minority groups is evident in various studies and experiences.
+In a 2016 study, white medical students incorrectly believed that Black patients had a higher pain tolerance than white patients, perpetuating harmful stereotypes.
+These beliefs were rooted in unfounded notions, such as thicker skin or less sensitive nerve endings in Black individuals, echoing racist ideologies of the past.
+This bias extends beyond education, as racialized minority healthcare users report feeling unjustly reprimanded and scolded by healthcare staff, as noted by African American women in the USA.
+Furthermore, research reveals disparities in pain medication prescriptions, with white male physicians prescribing less to Black patients, fueled by perceptions of biological differences in pain reactions between races.
+These findings underscore the urgent need for reforms in medical education to address racial biases and promote sensitivity.
+Additionally, statistics show that African Americans are disproportionately subjected to less desirable healthcare services, like limb amputations, highlighting systemic inequalities that several authors state must be confronted and rectified.
 Studies done on the curriculums of medical schools in the US have found that within the assigned textbook readings, there exists a disparity between the representation of race and skin color in textbook case studies relative to the US population.
 This is true for both visual and textual lecture materials.

 A group of studies done on the representation of race and gender in course slides for the University of Washington School of Medicine, preclinical lecture slides at the Warren Alpert Medical School of Brown University and case studies used at the University of Minnesota Medical School simultaneously showed associations of race as a "risk factor" and a lack of racial diversity.

 The study done on the University of Minnesota Medical School employed the use of the concept of hidden curriculum to describe the ways in which lack of representation and informal teachings can greatly influence the minds of aspiring physicians.
 The interactions had between students and faculty or the transmission of unintentional messages can be just as, if not more, influential than formal lectures.
 These can include the associations of diseases such as sickle cell anemia as a "black disease" and cystic fibrosis as a "white disease" which leads to poor health outcomes.
 In this study, the 1996-1998 year one and year two curriculums of the school were analyzed.
 It revealed that only 4.5% of the case studies mentioned a racial or ethnic background of the patient and when the patient was black or had "potentially unfavorable characteristics" race or ethnicity was more likely to be identified.
 There was also a greater prevalence of health-related themes discussed when race or ethnicity was identified.
 Researchers determined that the inclusion of specific racial or ethnic identities in those cases was intended to indicate something about that disease or health condition.
-Implications such as these contributes to the racialization of diseases.
+The authors state that practices such as these contribute to the racialization of diseases.